Staff Wellbeing - Top tips for all education staff returning to school on 8th March

 This is important whether people are in the workplace or at home.
 Make sure that alongside regular communication with other staff, you also communicate with line managers, HR and SLT if there is something worrying you.

-1. Everyone has mental health - consider the impact this has
+Everyone has mental health - consider the impact this has across the board

 We all have mental health, and whatever our circumstance this outbreak is going to have an impact on how we think and feel about ourselves and the world we live in.
 Good work is great for our mental health and it's important that we preserve the opportunity to enjoy the benefits of work wherever we can.
 Remember students will feel the same about returning and try to enjoy the reason you became a teacher.
 Enjoy the time we have in school and overcoming the challenges we face daily.